HaleTom/deeplearning.ai_notes/notes/wk3.md

 $Z^{[l]} = W^{[l]}A^{[l-1]} + b^{[l]}$

-This still has the same layout as  $z = w^Tx + b$, the weights being organised as a row vector, multipled by $x$, a column vector.
+This still has the same layout as  $z = w^Tx + b$, the weights being organised as a row vector, multiplied by $x$, a column vector.

 If interested in dimensions and crazy notation: $W^{[l]} \in \mathbb R^{a_h^{[l]} \times a_h^{[l-1]}}$ and $A^{[l-1]} \in \mathbb R^{a_h^{[l-1]} \times m}$ and $WA \in \mathbb R^{ a_h^{[l]} \times m}$